On the Effectiveness of Weight-Encoded Neural Implicit 3D Shapes: Implementation and Results

+We implement sphere-marching visualization and shading kernels in CUDA, using CUTLASS (\cite{cutlass}) linear algebra libraries for efficient matrix multiplication at inference-time.

-We achieve an average frame rate of \textit{34 FPS} when rendering at 512 by 512 resolution on an Nvidia P100 GPU across a subset of the Thingi10k dataset.
-Although not acceptable for real-time rendering applications, this result is a significant improvement over previous learnt implicit rendering pipelines.
-In \cite{liu2019dist} rendering is optimized to 1 FPS by overstepping along all rays by a factor of 50\%, increasing the convergence criteria, and implementing a coarse to fine strategy.
-These optimizations could further improve our rendering speed but would reduce the overall quality of the renders and were not integrated. )
+We achieve an average display frame rate of \textit{34 Hz} -- for the large subset of the Thingi10k dataset we visualize -- when rendering a single neural implicit at $512 \times 512$ resolution on an Nvidia P100 GPU.
+This a significant performance improvement over previous learnt implicit inference and display pipelines, attributed in large part to our compact representation. \cite{liu2019dist} present a specialized renderer capable of a 1 Hz display rate, however at the price of many conservative optimizations: these include overstepping along all rays by a factor of 50\%, increasing the convergence criteria (early stopping), and implementing a coarse-to-fine display strategy.
+While these additional optimizations could further improve our rendering speed (at the cost of reduced visual quality), we opt to rely on a simpler (and very efficient) standard sphere-marching SDF renderer.